Cervantes' "Don Quixote" in English Translation

 The Class: Type: seminar

-Requirements/Evaluation: active participation, three short papers, and a final project designed in consultation with the instructor
+Requirements/Evaluation: active participation, at least two short papers, and a final project designed in consultation with the instructor

-Prerequisites: any 200-level literature course in foreign languages, Comp Lit, or English, or permission of the instructor.
+Prerequisites: any 200-level literature course in foreign languages, COMP, or ENGL, or permission of the instructor.

-Enrollment Preference: Comp Lit majors and upperclass students
+Enrollment Preference: Spanish and Comparative Literature majors and upper-class students

-Department Notes: does not count toward the major in Spanish
+Department Notes: can count toward the major in Spanish, but consult Dept for details

 Distributions: Division I;